Vendicated/Vencord/docs/1_INSTALLING.md

 If you're using Discord already, go into the `Updater` tab in settings.

-Sometimes it may be neccessary to manually update if the GUI updater fails.
+Sometimes it may be necessary to manually update if the GUI updater fails.

 To pull latest changes: